catseye/The-Platform/USAGE.markdown

 *   Once you've booted into The Plaform from this disk, it *does* have access to your whole computer.
-It's not configured to *use* your disk and network, but it can be re-configured to do so with a little knowledge and not much effort, and it is possible to do make very low-level and wide-reaching changes to your system this way.
+It's not configured to *use* your disk and network, but it can be re-configured to do so with a little knowledge and not much effort, and it is possible to make very low-level and wide-reaching changes to your system this way.

-Therefore be careful!
+Therefore, be careful!
+Make backups.
+Or use an old computer you don't care much about.
+Or use a PC emulator (one with a good reputation) instead.

 ...on Windows
 -------------